-- Assume you have collected r games. - For each position in the r games, compute the following 3 values: - \triangleright win: the number of games reaching this position and then wins. - \triangleright loss: the number of games reaching this position and then loss. - \triangleright draw: the number of games reaching this position and then draw. - When r is large and the games are trustful, then use the 3 values to compute a value and use this value as the value of this position. - Comments: - Pure statistically - You program may not be able to take over when the open book is over. - It is difficult to acquire large amount of "trustful" game logs. - Automatically analysis of game logs written by human experts.
-[Chen et. al. 2006] - Using high-level meta-knowledge to guide the way in searching: - ▷ Dark chess: adjacent attack of the opponent's Cannon.
+- Assume you have collected r games. - For each position in the r games, compute the following 3 values: - $\triangleright$ win: the number of games reaching this position and then wins. - $\triangleright$ loss: the number of games reaching this position and then loss. - $\triangleright$ draw: the number of games reaching this position and then draw. - When r is large and the games are trustful, then use the 3 values to compute an estimated goodness for this position.

+Comments:

+- Pure statistically. - Can build a static open book. - You program may not be able to take over when the open book is over. - It is difficult to acquire large amount of "trustful" game logs. - Automatically analysis of game logs written by human experts.
+[Chen et. al. 2006] - Using high-level meta-knowledge to guide the way in searching: - ▶ Dark chess: adjacent attack of the opponent's Cannon.
 [Chen and Hsu 2013]